 Kids are spending more time in front of screens and less time in actual physical activity, and sadly, it can affect both their health and their behavior.
 According to the Mayo Clinic, elementary children spending more than two hours a day on screen time are more likely to struggle with obesity and behavioral problems.
 Never feel bad for requiring your kids to play outside or to use their imagination to have fun.Kids will knowingly misbehave if they find that it gets them the attention they crave but are lacking.

 6. They’re not getting enough of your attention.

 Kids will knowingly misbehave if they find that it gets them the attention they crave but are lacking.

 7. They are under stress or are angry.

 Kids have struggles and problems too.
 It may be family problems, school problems, or relationship problems.
-All of this can have a negative effect on the way that they behave.
+All of this can have a negative effect on behavior.

 8. They’re just being kids.

-Let’s face it… kids misbehave.
-Sometimes it’s because they’re bored or tired, and sometimes it’s because they’re just simply choosing to be bad.
-Kids misbehave because they’re kids… they need our direction.
+Let’s face it—kids misbehave.
+Sometimes it’s because they’re bored or tired, and sometimes it’s because they’re simply choosing to be bad.
+Kids misbehave because they’re kids and they need our direction.
 Sometimes they need our discipline.
-They always need our unconditional love.
+And they always need our unconditional love.

-What do you think are some other reasons behind kids misbehaving?
+Sound off: What do you think are some other reasons for kids misbehaving?

 Huddle up with your kids and ask, “Why is it important to obey your parents right away?”